-First up, research the rules of your particular place to make sure you’re abiding by all local ordinances.
+First, research the rules of your particular place to make sure you’re abiding by all local ordinances.

 In terms of food safety, the USDA recommends packing raw meats in a cooler, plus bringing a thermometer to ensure they stay at 40 degrees or lower during transport to the game.
-When it’s time to actually cook your items, refer to the USDA Safe Minimum Internal Temperature Chart, which provides temperature guides for every type of meat including popular tailgate picks like chicken and beef.
+When it’s time to actually cook your items, refer to the USDA Safe Minimum Internal Temperature Chart, which provides temperature guides for every type of meat, including popular tailgate picks like chicken and beef.
 Also, store your leftovers in a cooler right away if you plan on enjoying them later.

 Why Trust Simply Recipes?